 There should be a two-way flow of information during critical conversations as there is less hope of positive outcomes when the lines of communication go down.
 The second step in the process is to ensure that both parties stay in dialogue.
 When there is open communication, there are more chances of reaching the right solutions.

 In a conversation, it is important to make the other person feel safe.
 As per the findings in the book, the safer the clients feel the more open they become.
 When the situation is unsafe for the other person, or when we sense signs of unsafeness, it is better to step out of the conversation but with positive intent.

 Furthermore, the book explains the steps to ensure powerful listening.
 The four paths to powerful listening are abbreviated as AMPP.
 It stands for:

 - Paraphrase – To acknowledge their story

 - Prime – During times when we get nowhere

-Not to mention, critical conversations are often high-charged emotionally.
-And emotions are often contagious.
-The best way is to improve the skills to keep emotions out of the conversation.
+Critical conversations are often emotionally high-charged, and are often contagious.
+The best way is to improve skills is to keep emotions out of the conversation.
 The book tells the reader how to effectively put emotions under control and carry on the conversation effectively.
 The key lies in developing skills to speak honestly and confidently but without offending the other person.